bestfriendai/WilliDreams-Open/README.md

 A dream tracking app with social features

 ### Introduction
 WilliDreams, originally released March 31, 2025 is a dream journal iOS and macOS app with the ability to share dreams with other users using SwiftUI, SwiftData and Firebase.
+WilliDream's final update (v1.4) has released on December 3, 2025 and the app is no longer recieving updates.

 ### Download
 You can find WilliDreams here: